TacBuild/tac-sdk/README.md

 ### Creating an Instance of `TacSdk`

-To use the `TacSdk` class, initialize it with the required parameters encapsulated in the `TacSDKTonClientParams` object:
+To use the `TacSdk` class, initialize it with the required parameters encapsulated in the `TacSDKTonClientParams` object and then initialize it:

 ```typescript
 import { TacSdk } from 'tac-sdk';